-Woman who fell in fire dies in hospital Sunday afternoon
+84-year-old woman who fell in fire dies in hospital Sunday afternoon

 Latest Weather Blog

-Woman who fell in fire dies in hospital Sunday afternoon
+84-year-old woman who fell in fire dies in hospital Sunday afternoon

 ST. TAMMANY PARISH - A woman who was caught in a brush fire and rescued by firefighters died in a hospital on Sunday.